Toyohashi Railroad Azumada Main Line: Fares

 As of 1 October 2019, Azumada Main Line has a flat rate fare system, with the adult fare being 180 yen and the child fare 90 yen.
 The proximity card manaca and other such cards compatible with it such as TOICA and Suica can be used to pay the fares.
 Fares are collected on the passenger's entry onto the tramcar.
 A transfer is required to go from Undokoen-mae to Akaiwaguchi and vice versa, but there is no discounted joint fare.
 A one-day pass is also available at 500 yen.

 Operations

 During the daytime, trams operate every 7 minutes between Ekimae and Ihara, with the origin/destination alternating between Akaiwaguchi and Undoukoen-mae.
 During rush hour, additional trams are operated between Ekimae and Keirinjo-mae, shortening the minimum interval to five minutes.
 As the tram depot is situated in Akaiwaguchi, most late night services head to Akaiwaguchi.
 Additional trams are also operated during occasions such as festivals in the town and professional baseball matches at the stadium located close to Undokoen-mae stop.

-When there are no passengers getting on or off, trams can pass stops.